theo-armour/2023/apps/notesy/README.md

 ## Concept

-* Get and put Markdown files to a private ot public GitHub repo
+* Get and put Markdown files to a private or public GitHub repo
 * API and update via location.hash
 * Autosave by time or on blur
 * Check for change before exit